sholtodouglas/unity_robotics_env/README.md

 ROS_TCP_PORT: 10000
 # Set up a docker container with ports 10000 and 5005, and mount your current directory as the unity robotics
 # env.
 This assumes we are in the git repo base folder
-cd Desktop/unity_robotics_env
+cd Desktop/robotics
-docker run -it  -p 10000:10000 -p 5005:5005 -p 8888:8888 -v %cd%:/catkin_ws/src/unity_robotics_env robotics
+docker run -it --gpus=all --env NVIDIA_DISABLE_REQUIRE=1 -e TZ=Australia/Sydney -p 10000:10000 -p 5005:5005 -p 8888:8888 -v %cd%:/catkin_ws/src/robotics robotics

 ## Run this
 source /opt/ros/noetic/setup.bash
-tmuxinator start -p catkin_ws/src/unity_robotics_env/mission_control.yml
+tmuxinator start -p catkin_ws/src/robotics/unity_robotics_env/mission_control.yml

 ## To access the jupyter notebook ( and enter the token if necessary)